Adrenomed Receives FDA Fast Track Designation For Enibarcimab For Treatment Of Septic Shock

-HENNIGSDORF, Germany and BERLIN, April 10, 2024 (GLOBE NEWSWIRE) -- AdrenoMed AG, the vascular integrity company, today announced that the US Food and Drug Administration (FDA) has granted Fast Track designation to its lead product candidate enibarcimab, a first-in-class non-neutralizing monoclonal antibody, for the treatment of septic shock.
+Hennigsdorf/Berlin (Germany), April 10, 2024 – AdrenoMed AG, the vascular integrity company, today announced that the US Food and Drug Administration (FDA) has granted Fast Track designation to its lead product candidate enibarcimab, a first-in-class non-neutralizing monoclonal antibody, for the treatment of septic shock.
 AdrenoMed is now preparing a confirmatory Phase IIb/III clinical trial to confirm the reduced septic shock mortality under enibarcimab treatment employing a precision medicine approach.

 AdrenoMed's CEO Dr. Richard Jones commented:“We are very pleased that enibarcimab has received Fast Track designation from the FDA, recognizing its potential as an innovative biomarker-guided treatment against septic shock to fill the unmet medical need in this very serious condition with a high death toll.
 This is a great confirmation of AdrenoMed's efforts to reduce patient heterogeneity and develop effective treatments by bringing precision medicine also to intensive care units.”